jlbokass/Snowtrick/README.md

 1. Run **composer install** to install the project dependencies.
 1. Configure your web server to have the **public** folder as the web root.
 1. Open [env.dist](/env.dist) and enter your database configuration data.

-See below for more details.

-## Errors

-If the `SHOW_ERRORS` configuration setting is set to `DEV`, full error detail will be shown in the browser if an error or exception occurs.
-If it's set to `PROD`, a generic message will be shown depending on the error.

-## Translations

-Comming soon

-## Thanks

-comming soon

 ---